What Salvia Divinorum Is

 History & Cultural Roots

-Albert Hofmann and R. Gordon Wasson documented the Mazatec use of salvia in the 1960s, isolating salvinorin A. The plant attracted little Western attention for decades — it remained largely unknown outside ethnobotanical circles until the internet era, when its psychoactivity, legal status (not yet scheduled in most countries), and accessibility through specialty plant vendors created a wave of amateur experimentation in the 1990s and 2000s.
-Much of this experimentation, driven by internet videos and a recreational framing alien to the plant's ceremonial context, produced distinctly unfavourable accounts that have shaped Western perception of salvia as frightening and unpleasant — a characterisation that reflects the unsupported, unprepared, high-dose context of those encounters more than the plant itself.
+Albert Hofmann and R. Gordon Wasson documented the Mazatec use of salvia in the 1960s, though the active compound eluded identification at the time.
+Salvinorin A was first isolated by Ortega and colleagues in 1982, and its psychoactivity was confirmed by Daniel Siebert in the 1990s.
+The plant attracted little Western attention for decades, it remained largely unknown outside ethnobotanical circles until the internet era, when its psychoactivity, legal status (not yet scheduled in most countries), and accessibility through specialty plant vendors created a wave of amateur experimentation in the 1990s and 2000s.
+Much of this experimentation, driven by internet videos and a recreational framing alien to the plant's ceremonial context, produced distinctly unfavourable accounts that have shaped Western perception of salvia as frightening and unpleasant, a characterisation that reflects the unsupported, unprepared, high-dose context of those encounters more than the plant itself.

-The Mazatec's custodianship of S. divinorum — including their traditional knowledge of appropriate use, dosing, ceremonial context, and the plant's identity as a sacred healer — is largely invisible in Western discourse about salvia.
-This absence represents a significant epistemic failure: the traditions that have used this plant responsibly for generations contain information about sustainable, respectful engagement that Western recreational use entirely bypasses.
+The Mazatec custodianship of S. divinorum (their knowledge of appropriate use, dosing, ceremonial context, and the plant's identity as a healer) is largely invisible in Western discourse about salvia.
+That absence is an epistemic failure as much as an ethical one.
+The tradition that has used this plant carefully for generations holds practical information about how to engage with it, and Western recreational use bypassed all of it.

 How Salvia Works